TylerLu/EDUGraphAPI-PHP/README.md

    Copy the URL aside and change the schema to **https**.
 This is the replay URL and will be used in next step.

-3. Navigate to the app registration in the new azure portal, then open the setting windows.
+3. Navigate to the app registration in the new Azure portal, then open the setting windows.

    Add the reply URL: